raffaeldutra/raffaeldutra.github.io/content/presentations/2018-05-05-fossday-lajeado-docker-workshop.en.md

 +++

 ## Docker Workshop - FOSS Day 2018
-#### Fossday - Lajeado - 05/05/2018
+#### Fossday - Lajeado - 2018/05/05

-* Primeiro workshop apresentado sobre como usar Docker em uma "versão miníma"
+* First workshop presented about how to use Docker in a "minimum way"
 * Dockerfile
 * Volumes
 * Docker Compose